Tony Burrows: Bands

 Burrows was still with the Ivy League when they metamorphosed into the Flower Pot Men.
 The Flower Pot Men had only one hit, "Let's Go to San Francisco", which reached No. 4 on the UK Singles Chart in the autumn of 1967.

 However, Burrows had no involvement with the single, which was created and recorded in the studio by the song's writers and producers.
 He did feature on a few later Flower Pot Men singles which were not hits.
 Two founding members of Deep Purple, Jon Lord and Nick Simper, were also part of this early band for live shows.

-Later, Burrows sang on several other one-hit wonder songs under different group names, Edison Lighthouse's "Love Grows (Where My Rosemary Goes)" (February 1970); the Brotherhood of Man's "United We Stand"; and the Pipkins' novelty song "Gimme Dat Ding" (April 1970).
-He also recorded with White Plains on "My Baby Loves Lovin'," in which he shared lead vocals with Ricky Wolff.
+Later, Burrows sang on several other one-hit wonder songs under different group names, Edison Lighthouse's "Love Grows (Where My Rosemary Goes)" (January 1970); the Brotherhood of Man's "United We Stand"; and the Pipkins' novelty song "Gimme Dat Ding" (April 1970).
+He also recorded with White Plains on "My Baby Loves Lovin'," in which he shared vocals with Ricky Wolff.
 These songs were all recorded within nine months of each other, but were all released around the same time in early 1970.
 His other one-hit wonder group was the First Class's "Beach Baby" (July 1974).
 The Brotherhood of Man would have an additional minor and regional hit with Burrows as singer, 1972's "Reach Out Your Hand", before its founder Tony Hiller created an entirely new Brotherhood of Man with an entirely different lineup.

 In 2025, Mitch Michaels wrote that Burrows was the first (and still the only) recording artist to appear on BBC Television's Top of the Pops fronting three different group acts appearing almost sequentially in a single broadcast show: Edison Lighthouse (the No. 1 British-charted hit that week), White Plains, and Brotherhood of Man.
 However, Top of the Pops records show that this did not happen; he had appeared with those three groups within the span of a month, and two on the same show one time—Edison Lighthouse and the Brotherhood of Man—on 29 January 1970 episode of Top of the Pops, but never appeared with three bands on a single show.
 The recordings of his appearances on 29 January, 5 February (with Edison Lighthouse) and 26 February 1970 (with White Plains) are all still in existence.